MrPieces/Cookbook/recipes/Compiling/Debian.md

 When upgrading from a previous version of ArangoDB, please make sure you inspect ArangoDB's log file after an upgrade.
-It may also be necessary to start ArangoDB with the *--database.upgrade* parameter once to perform required upgrade or initialization tasks.
+It may also be necessary to start ArangoDB with the *--database.auto-upgrade* parameter once to perform required upgrade or initialization tasks.

 **Author:** [Patrick Huber](https://github.com/stackmagic)